AzureAiDevs/hub/README.md

     cd ..
     ```

 1. Create a branch for your changes.
 The branch name should be in the format `content-name/your-github-username`.
-For example, `rai-mission-update-<your-github-username>`.
+For example, `rai-mission-update/<your-github-username>`.

     ```bash
     git checkout -b content-name/your-github-username